 "First, you fire bullets (low-cost, low-risk, low-distraction experiments) to figure out what will work—calibrating your line of sight by taking small shots.
 Then, once you have empirical validation, you fire a cannonball (concentrating resources into a big bet) on the calibrated line of sight.
 Calibrated cannonballs correlate with outsized results; uncalibrated cannonballs correlate with disaster.
-The ability to turn small proven ideas (bullets) into huge hits (cannonballs) counts more than the sheer amount of pure innovation.”
-Watch a quick clip by Jim Collins here:
+The ability to turn small proven ideas (bullets) into huge hits (cannonballs) counts more than the sheer amount of pure innovation."

-However,there's a distinctive difference between ‘trialing’ something and firing a bullet.
-We often get clients saying they will trial our flyer distribution service by doing a very small quantity as a one off.
-This is not what it means.
-Instead, fire bullets on the design, the call to action, the paper size and the targeted locations.
-These are the bullets, and once you're set on a strategy roll it out on a larger scale with a cannonball.
-Two of our larger clients both did this by firing bullets using one of their branches.
-Once we established a fruitful strategy they implemented this branch by branch, until ultimately all branches use the same strategy.
+However,there's a distinctive difference between 'trialling' something and firing a bullet.
+For example, we often get clients saying they will trial our flyer distribution service by doing a tiny quantity as a one-off.
+This is a misinterpretation.
+Instead, fire bullets on the design, the call to action, the type of print and the target audience.
+These are the bullets.
+And once you're set on a strategy, roll it out on a larger scale with a cannonball.
+For example, two of our larger clients fired bullets using one of their branches.
+Once we established a profitable strategy, they implemented this branch by branch until, ultimately, all branches replicated the same strategy.

-When we were looking to expand our business geographically a few years ago, we only partially followed this principle.
-We started by offering services further afield by simply adding locations to our website, this was our first bullet.
-We followed this with some basic targeted marketing, second bullet.
+We only partially followed this principle when we were looking to expand our business geographically a few years ago.
+We started by offering services further afield by simply adding locations to our website; this was our first bullet.
+We followed this with some basic targeted marketing, the second bullet.
 We soon began to see traction in these new locations (Leeds in particular).
-However, our staff didn't enjoy the travel time involved, but instead of firing another bullet, we fired a premature cannonball and setup a new branch in Leeds.
+However, our staff didn't enjoy the travel time involved.
+Still, instead of firing another bullet, we fired a premature cannonball and (at significant expense) launched a new branch in Leeds.

 Get it right by using the firing bullets principle in the key strategic changes you're looking to implement.
-This can be business direction, marketing strategy, personnel changes and so on.
+Be it business direction, marketing strategy, personnel changes and so on.
 I strongly recommend you read the book 'Great by Choice' by Jim Collins, which discusses this business and marketing principle in depth.